levonorgestrel 1.5 milligrams

 Does my weight affect the effect of Norlevo® emergency pill?

 In connection with recent analyses of study data it has been found that the pregnancy prevention effect of Norlevo® decreases in women with a bodyweight over 75 kg.
-Is the bodyweight over 80 kg, the drug is not effective.
+If the bodyweight is over 80 kg, the drug is not effective.

 For advice regarding treatment you can contact your regular physician/midwife or youth health center.